Neptune Investment Management Novices' Hurdle (Grade 1)

 2014 was the year of Faugheen to win the Neptune Novices Hurdle impressively.
 The six-year-old grabbed Ruby Walsh’s third winner of this race in the colours of Rich Ricci, Walsh held Faugheen at the head of the main body of the field, Cole Harden and Creepy setting the pace.
 Despite mistakes at four and three out, he took the league over the second last and won by four and a half lengths.

-It was no surprise to see Willie Mullins saddle the favourite for this race last year, with Nichols Canyon being sent off 7/2 favourite, narrowly ahead of Willie Mullins’ second string Outlander at 4/1.
+It was no surprise to see Willie Mullins saddle the favourite for this race in 2015, with Nichols Canyon being sent off 7/2 favourite, narrowly ahead of Willie Mullins’ second string Outlander at 4/1.
 They could only manage 3rd and 6th respectively though as Windsor Park won the race by over 3 lengths, left in splendid isolation by a terrible mistake by Nicky Henderson’s Vyta Du Roc at the last.

 Willie Mullins became the top trainer for the race in 2016 when Yorkhill saw off the challenge of Yanworth in what was an absolute thriller.
 Sent off 3/1, he showed a lot of determination to hang on from the favourite who was possibly given a poor enough ride by Barry Geraghty on the day it has to be said.
 Take nothing away from the winner who returned at an SP of 3/1.